camillehe1992/extract-aws-services-by-region/README.md

 ```
 - All AWS resources are defined in `main.tf`.
 - Always remember to add denpendencies in `requirements.txt` if you are sure that is necessary for Lambda function.
+- After deployment, you will receive an email from `AWS Notification - Subscription Confirmation`.
+Comfirm the subscription so you can receive email notification later.

 ## Local Development
 In order to debug and test your Lambda code locally, firstly you should create a vitual environment for it.
 In the example, we use _python_ as the language, so I chose *pipenv* to setup a vitual environment and install python dependencies in it.
 Run below command.